 #1 Fibromyalgia Pain Is Concentrated in 18 Tender Points

 While fibromyalgia pain is widespread, there are 18 points on the body that can be used for diagnostic purposes.
 Two are in the lower cervical region in the front of the neck.
-Two are in the upper cervical region at the base of the skull.
-Two are in the chest at the second rib.
+Other two in the upper cervical region at the base of the skull.
+A set in the chest at the second rib.
 Two are in the shoulder blades, and two more are in the upper back near the shoulders.
-Two are in the elbow region.
-Two are in the upper buttocks.
-Two are in the rear hip area.
+A pair in the elbow region.
+Two in the upper buttocks.
+Another pair in the rear hip area.
 And two are in the knees.

 No doubt you notice how many of these points are along the spine and are either in the neck or very near it.